What is workers compensation?

 How are workers compensation payments calculated?

 Payments are calculated based on your age, severeness of your injuries, the medical expenses and the amount of time you will not be able to work because of your injuries/sickness.
-Our experienced lawyers specialise in workers compensation and may give you estimate compensation payout according to your case.
+Our experienced personal injury lawyers specialise in workers compensation and may give you estimate compensation payout according to your case.

 What is an exempt worker?